 The primary goal of the HOPE program is to reduce the negative impact of separation and conflict on children by helping parents learn healthy habits for more positive co-parenting.
-The program includes guest speakers such as judges, attorneys, probation officers and social workers, as well as videos, lectures, and group discussions.
+The program includes guest speakers such as judges, attorneys, and social workers, as well as videos, lectures, and group discussions.

 - Parenting concerns and the importance of letting your child love both parents.

 - Working on your own recovery, and learning more effective communication skills.

 - Parallel-parenting and improving communication skills.